 Autopilot is not a strategy for increasing income.

-Proactive affiliate program management is the best way to make sure that the affiliate channel is a long-term success.
+Proactive affiliate program management is the best way to ensure the affiliate channel is a long-term success.

-To get more traffic and sales from your affiliate program, you need to set up and grow a network of digital marketers.
+To get more traffic and sales from your affiliate program, you must set up and grow a network of digital marketers.

 The three key components to manage are the merchant, the network, and the affiliates.